Sala delle Battaglie

 This room, for a long time known as the Sala del Concistoro (Room of the Concistory), because the college of cardinals used to hold its meetings here – the last meeting here dates back to 1597 – assumed great notoriety in the eighteenth century.
 At that time, it was illuminated by five large chandeliers brought specially from Murano and for this reason, it was called Sala dei Cinque Lustri (Room of the Five Lights).
 It was under these chandeliers that the 14-year-old Wolfgang Amadeus Mozart (1756-1791) held one of his legendary concerts in 1770.
 A few years later, in 1842, the palace now passed to Austrian ownership, Gioacchino Rossini (1792-1868) conducted the Stabat Mater there for the first time.

 After hosting the 1922 exhibition of works of art returned from Austria, the room was chosen as that which Benito Mussolini used to welcome politicians and dignitaries.
 After World War II, the room held the museum's permanent collections, then was converted to a temporary exhibition space in the 1980s.
-As of 2016 it has been one of the rooms open to the public.
+A permanent part of the tour route since 2016, the hall is currently undergoing restoration as part of the construction of the Metro C station.

 Elementi